lluisd/BIGTREETECH-TouchScreenFirmware/README.md

     Line Number is Not Last Line Number +1 Last Line 1686

-In order to avoid the problem, when printing with OctoPrint / Pronterface etc... put the TFT in **Listening Mode** pressing on the button:
+In order to avoid the problem, when printing with OctoPrint etc. put the TFT in **Listening Mode** pressing on the button:

     Menu->Settings->Connection->ON